 An NCAA Regional Advisory Council representative for the Midwest Conference, Kane also serves as a member of the Bevo Francis Award Committee and is a Certified Trainer for Impact Basketball Academy.

 Kane and his wife Paige currently reside in Ripon with their three daughters.

-Logan Flora is in his fourth season as an assistant coach for the Ripon College men's basketball team.
+Logan Flora is in his sixth season as an assistant coach for the Ripon College men's basketball team.
 He came to Ripon from the University of Mary, where he spent three seasons as the Top Assistant coach and Recruiting Coordinator.

 During his time at Mary, Flora led all individual workouts in the spring and fall and assisted with scheduling, practice planning and managing of team budgets.

 Prior to the University of Mary, Flora spent two seasons as an assistant coach at the University of Minnesota-Duluth where he assisted in scheduling, practice planning, individual workouts and camps.